 Similar to a personal credit score, a business credit score is a measure of your past dependability with your business financial obligations.
-All major credit bureaus calculate business credit score and Dun & Bradstreet is the largest and most popular agency who calculate credit score on a scale from 1-100.
+All major credit bureaus calculate business credit score and Dun & Bradstreet is the largest and most popular agency that calculate credit score on a scale from 1-100.

 The FICO SBSS (FICO Small Business Service) score is specific to small businesses being it an important element of SBA loan application.
 The FICO SBSS is like a personal credit score, but the credit agencies also consider other factors like your company size, industry’s risk factors, and vendor’s relationships.
 This score is calculated based on public documents and not on personal information.